mmarcon/jhere-resources/miniHERE/README.md

  * Step 3: miniHERE zoom method + passing unit test
  * Step 4: 3rd party dependency loader for miniHERE
  * Step 5: $.miniHERE.extend + passing unit test
+ * Step 6: Generate documentation with Docco

+## How to

+First of all install all the dependencies (this project requires [Node.js](http://nodejs.org/)):

+	npm install

 To get started run the following command from a terminal window: